How to Use Sponsored Content to Boost eCommerce Sales

 You have your own favorite bloggers, influencers, and YouTubers.
 Why wouldn’t your e-commerce customers be the same?

 The marketing industry is already tuned in to your relationship with your favorite influencers and publications, and they’re using it to drive the growth of sponsored content.
-So much so, those companies are poised to spend $7 billion on this strategy alone in 2018, and the top 100 Publishers worldwide are expected to net more than 4.5 billion dollars in revenue by 2020.
+So much so, those companies are poised to spend $8 billion on this strategy alone in 2019, and the top 100 Publishers worldwide are expected to net more than $15 billion in revenue by 2022.

 What’s the takeaway?